docker/compose/design/snapshots.md

 As snapshots are imported into the container system, a "graph" of snapshots and their parents will form.
 Queries over this graph must be a supported operation.
 Subsequently, each snapshot ends up representing

+### Path Management

+No path layout for snapshot locations is imposed on the caller.
+The paths used by the snapshot drivers are largely under control of the caller.
+This provides the most flexibility in using the snapshot system but requires discipline when deciding which paths to use and which ones to avoid.

+We may provide a helper component to manage `diff` path layout when working with OCI and docker images.

 ## How snapshots work